 Canada developed a pandemic response plan in 2009, which would serve as the foundation for any shift in the official response to the current outbreak.
 The response plan includes accelerating research work here and contributing to international efforts to develop a vaccine abroad.
 It also could lead to expanding laboratory testing capabilities and access to diagnostic tools, and taking stock of essential supplies to make sure authorities don't run short; that Canada's course of action would be much the same whether the WHO declares a pandemic or not.”
 Canada’s state of preparedness and response are reassuring, indeed!

 Philippine government receives WHO support

-As part of its support for countries worldwide to contain the spread and build preparedness for possible COVID-19 pandemic, WHO handed over to the Philippine government stocks of personal protective equipment - examination gloves, respirators, isolation gowns, face masks - for use by frontline health workers; delivered reagents and chemicals to the Research Institute of Tropical Medicine to enable it to perform diagnostic testing in the country, instead of sending specimen to Australia, and thereby release results within 2 days; shared technical expertise on surveillance and country preparedness; and provided support to the leadership of the Health Department on messaging of risks and engaging the public about the outbreak.
+As part of its support for countries worldwide to contain the spread and build preparedness for possible COVID-19 pandemic, WHO handed over to the Philippine government stocks of personal protective equipment - examination gloves, respirators, isolation gowns, face masks - for use by frontline health workers; delivered reagents and chemicals to the Research Institute of Tropical Medicine to enable it to perform diagnostic testing in the country, instead of sending the specimen to Australia, and thereby release results within 2 days; shared technical expertise on surveillance and country preparedness, and provided support to the leadership of the Health Department on messaging of risks and engaging the public about the outbreak.